abruzzi/data-fetching-patterns-in-react/README.md

 # Data fetching patterns in React application

-Today, most of the applications can send hundreds of requests for a single page.
-For example, my twitter home page send around 300 requests, and Amazon product details page sends around 600 requests.
-Some of them are for static assets (JavaScript, CSS, font files,icons, etc.),  there are still around 100 requests for async data fetching - either for timelines, friends or product recommendations, as well as analytics events.
+Today, most applications can send hundreds of requests for a single page.
+For example, my Twitter home page sends around 300 requests, and an Amazon product details page sends around 600 requests.
+Some of them are for static assets (JavaScript, CSS, font files, icons, etc.), but there are still around 100 requests for async data fetching - either for timelines, friends, or product recommendations, as well as analytics events.
 That’s quite a lot.

-Data fetching is a critical part of any web application, not only because the nature of the async programming can be tricky and not reliable 100%, but also there are too many not-obvious-cases to consider of under the hood.
-In this article, I would like to discuss a few common problems and patterns you should consider when it comes to get data from the server side.
+Data fetching is a critical part of any web application, not only because the nature of async programming can be tricky and not reliable 100%, but also there are too many not-obvious cases to consider under the hood.
+In this article, I would like to discuss a few common problems and patterns you should consider when it comes to getting data from the server side.

 I would like to discuss the traditional code splitting techniques, as well as parallel requests when possible by restructuring your component hierarchy, and then talk about Static Site Generation and the new Server-Side Rendering (with React Server Component), and how to use these techniques together to achieve a better user experience.

-I think the best way to talk about these concepts is through a concrete example, but I also don't want to make it too tedious and complicated to just set up the context.
+I think the best way to talk about these concepts is through a concrete example, but I also don't want to make it too tedious and complicated just to set up the context.
 So I’ll start with something simple and make it slightly more realistic gradually.
-Also I don’t want to bore you with too many code snippets, especially for the styling part (I’m using tailwindcss for the UI, and if you have used it before, you know how long the code snippet could be in a React component.
+Also, I don’t want to bore you with too many code snippets, especially for the styling part (I’m using tailwindcss for the UI, and if you have used it before, you know how long the code snippet could be in a React component.
 If you want to see the whole details, I have hosted them in this repo, and this one for the server side rendering)

-Alright, let’s dive into the example we’re going to use through the article, a `Profile` page.
+Alright, let’s dive into the example we’re going to use throughout the article, a `Profile` page.

-## Profile page
+## Introducing the application

-Let’s say we’re building a single-page application, we’ll be working on the Profile screen of the application.
-To begin with, on `Profile` we’ll show the user’s brief (including name, avatar and a short description), and then we also want to show their connections (similar to followers on Twitter or LinkedIn connections).
+Let’s say we’re building a single-page application; we’ll be working on the Profile screen of the application.
+To begin with, on `Profile` we’ll show the user’s brief (including name, avatar, and a short description), and then we also want to show their connections (similar to followers on Twitter or LinkedIn connections).

 ![Profile screen](images/user-brief-and-friends.png)